airbrake/airbrake/README.md

       }
       my_unpredicable_method(params)
     rescue => e
-      HoptoadNotifier.notify(
+      Airbrake.notify(
         :error_class   => "Special Error",
         :error_message => "Special Error: #{e.message}",
         :parameters    => params
       )
     end

-While in your controllers you use the notify_hoptoad method, anywhere else in your code, use HoptoadNotifier.notify.
-Hoptoad will get all the information about the error itself.
+While in your controllers you use the `notify_airbrake` method, anywhere else in your code, use `Airbrake.notify`.
+Airbrake will get all the information about the error itself.
 As for a hash, these are the keys you should pass:

-* :error_class - Use this to group similar errors together.
+* `:error_class` - Use this to group similar errors together.
 When Hoptoad catches an exception it sends the class name of that exception object.
-* :error_message - This is the title of the error you see in the errors list.
+* `:error_message` - This is the title of the error you see in the errors list.
 For exceptions it is "#{exception.class.name}: #{exception.message}"
-* :parameters - While there are several ways to send additional data to Hoptoad, passing a Hash as :parameters as in the example above is the most common use case.
-When Hoptoad catches an exception in a controller, the actual HTTP client request parameters are sent using this key.
+* `:parameters` - While there are several ways to send additional data to Airbrake, passing a Hash as :parameters as in the example above is the most common use case.
+When Airbrake catches an exception in a controller, the actual HTTP client request parameters are sent using this key.

-Hoptoad merges the hash you pass with these default options:
+Airbrake merges the hash you pass with these default options:

     {
-      :api_key       => HoptoadNotifier.api_key,
+      :api_key       => Airbrake.api_key,
       :error_message => 'Notification',
       :backtrace     => caller,
       :parameters    => {},